PenglinYang/security-best-practice/README.md

-# security-white-paper
+# security-best-practice
-This document is about security white paper of federated learning engine.
-This document aims to provide guidance and recommendations to users who want to provision and run this engine securely.
+This document is about the security best practice of FATE.
+This document aims to provide guidance and recommendations to users who want to provision and run FATE securely.